Machine Learning Security against Data Poisoning: Are We There Yet?: ACKNOWLEDGMENT

-\begin{IEEEbiography}{Fabio Roli} is a Full Professor in the Department of Computer Science, Bioengineering, Robotics and Systems Engineering at the University of Genova, Italy.
-His research interest include machine learning, computer vision and cybersecurity.
-He is a Fellow of IEEE and IAPR.
-Contact him at fabio.roli@unige.it. \end{IEEEbiography} \begin{IEEEbiography}{Marcello Pelillo} is a Full Professor in the Department of Environmental Sciences, Informatics and Statistics at Ca' Foscari University of Venice, Italy.
+\begin{IEEEbiography}{Marcello Pelillo} is a Full Professor in the Department of Environmental Sciences, Informatics and Statistics at Ca' Foscari University of Venice, Italy.
 His research interests include computer vision, game theory, and pattern recognition.
 He is a Fellow of IEEE, IAPR, and IEEE SMC.
 Contact him at marcello.pelillo@unive.it. \end{IEEEbiography}